DrewDrabek/enterprise-application/README.md

 - **I want** [Feature]
 - **So that I can** [Do something]

-As an Employee
+- As an Employee
-I want to be able to create tickets
+- I want to be able to create tickets
-So that I can better manage work tasks as they are assigned
+- So that I can better manage work tasks as they are assigned

-As a Managed
+- As a Manager
-I want to be able to view current active tickets
+- I want to be able to view current active tickets
-So that I can see the current status on current projects
+- So that I can see the current status on current projects

-As an Employee
+- As an Employee
-I want to be able to change the current status of a ticket So that I can track the currents status of a ticket
+- I want to be able to change the current status of a ticket
+- So that I can track the currents status of a ticket

 ### Examples: